 Water resistance: 50 meters

-Strap: Black alligator leather strap with an 18-carat rose gold tang buckle
+Strap: Black alligator leather strap with an 18-karat rose gold tang buckle

 Crystal: Sapphire, antireflective